This is the multi-page printable view of this section. Click here to print.

 Storage

-• Configuration volume This volume is used to provide persistent storage to the container from which it will read its configuration files, and optionally - certificates.
+• Configuration volumes: this volume is used to provide persistent storage to the container from which it will read its configuration files, and optionally - certificates.
 Requirement: Less than 1MB.

-• [Optional] Temporary storage The temporary storage volume is recommended but not required.
+• [Optional] Scratch space: this temporary storage volume is recommended but not required.
 During the analysis of images, Anchore Enterprise downloads and extracts all of the layers required for an image.
 These layers are extracted and analyzed, after which, the layers and extracted data are deleted.
 If a temporary storage is not configured, then the container’s ephemeral storage will be used to store temporary files.
 However, performance is likely be improved by using a dedicated volume.
-A temporary storage volume may also be used for image-layer caching to speed up analysis.
-Requirement: Three times the uncompressed image size to be analyzed.
-Note: A temporary volume is required to work around a kernel driver bug for container hosts that use OverlayFS or OverlayFS2 storage, with a kernel older than 4.13.

 • [Optional] Object storage Anchore Enterprise stores documents containing archives of image analysis data and policies as JSON documents.
 By default, these documents are stored within the PostgreSQL database.
 However, Anchore Enterprise can be configured to store archive documents in a filesystem (volume), S3 Object store, or Swift Object Store.
 Requirement: Number of images x 10MB (estimated).